RaymondNwambuonwo/War-Game/ReadMe.md

 ## Acknowledgement
 Thank you to:
--Roger Campbell II for the help, motivation, and inspiration.
+- Roger Campbell II for the help, motivation, and inspiration.
--Chi-Chi for being a helpful and insightful classmate.
+- Chi-Chi for being a helpful and insightful classmate.